tiagodeluna/study-notes/AWS/README.md

 A tool that allows you to create **Billing Alarms** to avoid spending unexpected values while using your AWS account.
 CloudWatch also lets you collect and track metrics, monitor log files, and set other alert types.
 For example, we may be notified when the CPU is too busy for a certain time, writing or reading is slow, disk space is running out, among many other possibilities.
 Check the [documentation](https://aws.amazon.com/pt/documentation/cloudwatch/) for more details.

+**DynamoDB**

+Amazon DynamoDB provides **NoSQL** database **tables** as a service, with unlimited number of items per table, low-latency queries and scalable read/write throughput.
+Amazon DynamoDB is a good fit for structured data from the Web, Mobile and Internet of Things Apps, as well as Ad Tech and Gaming.

 **EBS**

 Elastic Block Device is where instances save their data (like an HD).
 It is a feature that guarantees high availability because it automatically replicates your instance data within the same Availability Zone.